A lack of self-confidence can make a man's life miserable in many ways.

 It should also be the first thing you do in your quest to become more confident.

-Testosterone levels have been significantly decreasing amongst young men.
+Testosterone levels have been significantly decreasing among young men.

 Forbes even released an article titled “You're Not The Man Your Father Was”.
 Not only does this mock the modern man, but it also doesn’t provide any guidance on how men can fix the issue.
 So I’ll try to make this as clear and easy as possible.